 Addiction, or substance use disorder, is a chronic, complex brain disease that affects about 21 million, or 1 in 7, Americans, according to the U.S. Surgeon General’s report Facing Addiction in America.
-Addiction compels people to seek out drugs despite any negative consequences you might incur.
-As a disease, it hijacks the brain works to create an intense craving for the addictive drug or behavior.
+Addiction compels people to seek out drugs despite any negative consequences that might be incurred.
+As a disease, it hijacks the brain to create an intense craving for the addictive drug or behavior.
 That craving can override other thoughts and needs in the brain, including desires to care for an infant, build and maintain healthy relationships, work, have fun, take care of oneself, and protect oneself from harmful situations.
-It changes how you think and behave.
+It changes how you think and how you behave.

 According to the National Institute on Drug Abuse (NIDA), people may start taking drugs because it gets them high, to escape stress in their lives, as a performance enhancer, out of curiosity, or as a result of peer pressure.
 While people may choose to use drugs, they do not choose to become addicted.
 Addiction is a disease; it is not a moral weakness or failure but rather a change in how the brain works.

 Symptoms of Addiction

 Like any other disease, addiction does have observable symptoms.
 According to the American Psychiatric Association, there are four categories of symptoms of addiction.
 If you notice any of these symptoms and want to get help, contact the Substance Abuse and Mental Health Services Administration’s National Helpline at 1-800-662-4357.

 - Impaired control: a craving to use the substance; desire or inability to reduce or control substance use.

 - Social problems: failure to complete major tasks at work, school, or home; social, work, or leisure activities are given up or cut back because of substance use.